 "Isn't that why I'm here?"
 I whispered, wondering where her bodyguard was lurking.
 "You sure didn't invite me for my looks.
 Have you fucking seen my hair?
-Do you think I want to fucking look like this?!"
+You think I want to fucking look like this?!"

-"Yeah, what went wrong there?"
-Natalie nodded her head.
+"Yeah, what went wrong?"
+Natalie nodded.
 "Going for the mad-professor-look or something?"

 "Actually, we can have drinks in my suite," she suggested.
 "Shall we?"

 "I won't lie, Natalie.
-Not to you," I said while following, "But I'm afraid that your ass of yours, it looks fat in those jeans!"
+Not to you," I said, while following, "But I'm afraid, that ass of yours, looks fat in those jeans."

-She instantly turned her head, mouth gasping in shock.
-I wish I had a photo.
-Priceless!
+She instantly turned her head, mouth gasping in genuine shock.

 "Just saying.
 Radical honesty.
 It's the destruction of every healthy relationship known to man."

-We stepped into a lift, and the doors shut.
+We stepped into a lift, and the doors shut us in alone.
 Natalie stood side-on to me as she said, "It's actually really nice to meet you.
 Totally not what I was expecting."

 "We could do this whole thing again if you like.
 I'll play the shy, introverted artist, afraid of his own fucking shadow.
 I'll even piss my pants when we first meet.
 But scat, now that'll cost you extra."

-Again she burst into laughter, and that's when I caught my first sniff of her hair.
-Mmmmmmm.
-She smelt goooooooood.
+Again, she burst into laughter, and that's when I caught my first sniff of her hair.

 Down a pretty corridor we went.

 "Inaccessible?
 Me?"
 I scoffed.
-"You're the fucking movie star here.
-And you of all people should really know better.
-Appearances can be deceiving.
+"You're the fucking movie star.
+You, of all people, should know better.
+Appearances are deceiving.
 Just like this whole thing right now.
 So really, why am I here?"